 NB: Parents have the right to defer entry until the start of Term 3 or after the child’s 5th birthday, if they so wish.

-If in categories 2-4 above, a tie-break is necessary to determine which child is admitted, the child living closest to the school will be given priority for admission.
-Distance is measured from the child’s home to the front gates of the school in a straight line.
+If in categories 2-4 above, a tie-break is necessary to determine which child is admitted, this will be

 Parents have the right to appeal against any refusal by the Governing Body to admit a child to the Academy.
 Information will be provided at the time that the decision is communicated.
 Should there be an oversubscription an Admissions Committee comprising School Governors, with the Principal in attendance, will meet to review each case independently.